Paradox of the Plankton: Nash Equilibrium on Carrier Configuration Space

 Overview

 Hutchinson’s paradox of the plankton — that phytoplankton communities sustain dozens of species apparently competing for the same handful of limiting resources (light, nitrogen, phosphorus, silicate) in violation of Gause’s competitive-exclusion principle — is one of the longstanding open questions in theoretical ecology.
-Book VI ch31 (“Ecosystems”) resolves it structurally.
+Book VI ch31 (“Ecosystems”) internally addresses it structurally.
 VI.R18 (Nash Equilibria in Ecological Communities) treats ecological steady states as Nash equilibria on a carrier configuration space M: competitive exclusion is the dynamical instability of two carriers at the same point x ∈ M, and coexistence requires each carrier to occupy a distinct point.
 VI.D44 (Inter-Sector Web) and VI.T24 (Ecosystem as Multi-Scale Poincaré Circulation) complete the formal description.
 High diversity in plankton communities is the signature of fine-grained niche partitioning in M, not an anomaly.

 Detail

 Hutchinson (1961) posed the paradox sharply: phytoplankton species compete for a small set of limiting resources (light, N, P, Si) in a seemingly well-mixed water column, yet plankton communities routinely sustain 30–40 or more coexisting species.
-Orthodox resolutions have proposed chaos-driven coexistence, resource pulsing, environmental heterogeneity, spatial refugia, and temporal niche partitioning — each plausible, none definitive.
+Orthodox accounts have proposed chaos-driven coexistence, resource pulsing, environmental heterogeneity, spatial refugia, and temporal niche partitioning — each plausible, none definitive.
 Book VI treats the problem in a configuration-space formulation (books/VI-CategoricalLife/latex/sections/part05/ch31-ecosystems.tex lines 247-257).
 Ecological communities are modeled as Nash equilibria on a carrier configuration space M: each carrier occupies a point x_i ∈ M, and the equilibrium condition requires that no carrier can increase its fitness by shifting its niche while others remain fixed — Fitness(x_i |

 x_{-i}) ≥ Fitness(x_i’ | x_{-i}) for all x_i’ ∈ M. VI.R18 (Nash Equilibria in Ecological Communities) formalizes Gause’s principle directly: two carriers at the same point x ∈ M are dynamically unstable — the marginally fitter one displaces the other.
 Coexistence therefore requires distinct points.
-Niche partitioning resolves the paradox: apparent identity of resource requirements dissolves into fine-grained distinct points once M is allowed its full dimensional structure (depth, light quality, nutrient ratios, allelopathic susceptibility, grazing susceptibility, diel rhythm, size class, halting-time).
+Niche partitioning internally addresses the paradox: apparent identity of resource requirements dissolves into fine-grained distinct points once M is allowed its full dimensional structure (depth, light quality, nutrient ratios, allelopathic susceptibility, grazing susceptibility, diel rhythm, size class, halting-time).
 The species–area relationship S = cA^z with z ≈ 0.25 (ch31 line 286) and the latitudinal diversity gradient both follow from the same principle: more area (or more energy) widens M and admits more distinct stable points.
 Plankton diversity is not a violation of competitive exclusion but its consequence given the actual dimensionality of M. |

 Result Statement

 VI.R18 + VI.D44 + VI.T24 (Book VI ch31): Ecosystems are Nash equilibria on carrier configuration space M; competitive exclusion forbids co-location; coexistence requires niche-distinct points.
-Plankton diversity reflects fine-grained niche partitioning along many axes of M, resolving Hutchinson’s paradox structurally.
+Plankton diversity reflects fine-grained niche partitioning along many axes of M, addressing Hutchinson’s paradox structurally.